Physical properties of $R$Co$_{2}$Al$_{8}$ ($R=$ La, Ce, Pr, Nd and Sm) single crystals: An emerging structure-type for anisotropic Kondo lattice studies: Introduction

 The key to understanding heavy fermions is to disentangle the contributions from distinct degrees of freedom, lattice and electronic, which is usually accomplished by systematic investigations of the physical properties of a particular series.
 Indeed, for a given structural type, it is paramount to seek for examples of non-moment bearing (La-, Lu- and Y-based materials ), pure local moment (Pr-, Nd-, Gd-Tm-based materials ) and hybridizing (Ce- and Yb-based materials and, sometimes, Pr-, Sm- and Eu-based materials) $R$-based intermetallics.
 This need for a comprehensive set of physical properties is well exemplified by material series like $R$Ni$_{2}$Ge$_{2}$ \citep{budko_anisotropy_1999}, $R$Ni$_{2}$B$_{2}$C \citep{bhatnagar_electrical_1997,canfield_rni2b2c_1997,fisher_anisotropic_1997}, $R$AgSb$_{2}$ \citep{petrovic_anisotropic_2003,myers_systematic_1999}, $R$PtBi \citep{canfield_magnetism_1991,mun_rptbi_2022} and $R _{2}$Zn$_{20}$ \citep{torikachvili_six_2007}.

 An ongoing topic of investigation in this field is the interaction between the Kondo lattice and the magnetic anisotropies.
 Indeed, the local hybridizations leading to the Kondo lattice are set by large energy scales that may compete with the crystalline electric field (CEF) determined anisotropy.
-This is well illustrated by the phenomenology of the ``hard-axis'' ordering, where magnetic order develops along the (CEF determined) hard-axis of magnetization in Kondo materials \citep{andrade_competing_2014,hafner_kondo-lattice_2019,kwasigroch_magnetic_2022,kornjaca_distinct_2024}.
-Moreover, the subject motivates the seek of first-principles theoretical approaches to understanding CEF effects and the search for new anisotropic Ce-based materials \citep{xia_machine_2025,lee_importance_2025}.
+This is well illustrated by the ``hard-axis'' ordering phenomenology, where magnetic order develops along the (CEF determined) hard-axis of magnetization in Kondo materials \citep{andrade_competing_2014,hafner_kondo-lattice_2019,kwasigroch_magnetic_2022,kornjaca_distinct_2024}.
+Moreover, the subject motivates the pursuit of first-principles theoretical approaches to understanding CEF effects and the search for new anisotropic Ce-based materials \citep{xia_machine_2025,lee_importance_2025}.